 I grew up on Godzilla movies.
 Well, I grew up on a lot of TV, but those too.
 As a kid, I often didn’t understand them — some of the plots are pretty outrageous — but I was mesmerized by the imagery, so much so that I put a battle between a giant monster and its robot doppelganger at the end of my first book, Fantasmagoria.

 “Depths,” by the way, doesn’t have to be the ocean, or even deep space.
-It can also be the subconscious, a lost island (or planet), the Negative Zone, or any extra-human void.
-They are the unknowable chaos — marked “Here Be Dragons” on any old map — that exist outside our ken and which must be tamed for human society to flourish, but to whose essential vitality we must forever return to balance the excesses of civilization.
+It can also be the subconscious, a cave, a lost island (or planet), the Negative Zone, or any extra-human void.
+They are the unknowable chaos — marked “Here Be Dragons” on any old map — that exist outside our ken and which must be tamed for human society to flourish, but not destroyed, for they represent the essential vitality to which we must forever return.

-You have to remember that in the old days, we were only ever one drought away from starvation.
+In the old days, we were only ever one drought away from starvation.
 A swarm of locusts could descend at any time.
 Or a new plague.
 Or barbarians.
 Indeed, for most of civilization’s history, it was the exception rather than the rule, and our best chance of survival was to turn forest into field.
 Man over nature.
-Thus, in the earliest recorded creation myth, Marduk the sky-god (the order of the cosmos) slays the monster-from-the-depths Tiamat (the chaos from the void), a story the Sumerians retold and honored as part of every annual cycle.
+Thus, in the earliest recorded creation myth, Marduk, the sky-god (the order of the cosmos), slays the monster-from-the-depths, Tiamat (the chaos from the void) — a story the Sumerians retold and honored as part of every annual cycle.

-The 1998 Hollywood production of Godzilla, whatever else you might say about it, was not actually a Godzilla movie because it ignored the fantastical, mythical elements, which have been the core of the character from the beginning, in favor of a veneer of realism.
-No depth, mind you.
-Just a spray-on tan.
+Whatever else you might say about the 1998 Hollywood production of Godzilla, it was not actually a Godzilla movie, not because it didn’t feature a giant lizard stomping on a major city but because it ignored the fantastical, mythical elements in favor of a veneer of realism.
 The creature of that movie is a mutated iguana.
 No more.
 No less.
 It doesn’t breathe nuclear fire.
-It has no motivation save survival and reproduction.
+It has no motivation save the mechanical urges of survival and reproduction.
 And it’s destroyed by a couple F-16s.
+A tornado would’ve been a bigger threat.

 In his sixty-plus-year history, the big guy has been both friend and foe, but the best movies, in my opinion, portray him as neither hero nor villain — merely a force of nature and just as unpredictable.
-A hurricane isn’t evil.
+An earthquake or tsunami isn’t evil.
 It isn’t out to get you.
-But it is violent and destructive and it may take everything from you, including your life.
-And no matter how hard you may try, you can’t beat it.
+But it is violent and destructive as it erupts from the depths and it may take everything from you, including your life.
+No matter how hard you try, you can’t beat it.
 You can only endure.

 Three-headed space dragon.
 Aw, fuck.

 But I did not return from my first trip to Japan with a Ghidorah toy.
 Or Rodan.
 Or Mothra.
 I came back with Godzilla and his nemesis, his true opposite: MechaGodzilla.
-The machine — the logical invention — is the perfect symbolic counterpart to the monster, like Gilgamesh and Enkidu, or Bruce Banner and the Hulk, or even the Batman and the Joker.
+The machine — the logical invention — is the perfect symbolic counterpart to the monster, like Gilgamesh and Enkidu, Beowulf and Grendel, Bruce Banner and the Hulk, or even Batman and the Joker.
 Their battles are ours, individual and society.

-In the original Toho movie arc from the 70s, MechaGodzilla was built by a race of invading aliens specifically to kill the king of the monsters, who is the only creature that can stop them from taking over the earth.
-Here we see anxieties about the fascist power of technology to turn us all into numbers, slaves, and we are rescued by our invigorating animal soul, uncontrollable though it is.
+In the original Toho movie arc from the 70s, MechaGodzilla was built by a race of invading aliens specifically to kill the king of the monsters, who was the only creature that could stop them from taking over the earth.
+Here we see anxieties about the enslaving power of technology, which turns us all into numbers, wage slaves, interchangeable parts.
+We are rescued by our invigorating animal soul.

-In the 90s-era reboots, at the dawn of the internet and all its promise (before it took away our privacy and became a tool of mass-shaming), “MechaG” was built by the human race to combat the big guy after he destroyed Moguera, our first attempt at a robotic counterthreat.
-And while the machine can’t kill Godzilla — because he is us, you see — it is successful in driving him back to the depths, just as Gilgamesh cannot beat (but rather tames) the wild-man Enkidu.
+In the 90s-era reboots, at the dawn of the internet and all its promise (before it became the Eye of Sauron), “MechaG” was built by the human race to resist Godzilla after he destroyed Moguera, our first attempt at a robotic counterthreat.
+While the machine doesn’t succeed — it can’t because Godzilla is that which also animates us — it is successful at driving him back to the depths… for now.

 And now I will go back to playing with my toys.